-Anticipated Contextual Learning and/o r Field Experience Site/Program:
+Anticipated Contextual Learning and/or Field Experience Site/Program:

-Contextual Learning and/or Field Expo erience Supervisor(s):
+Contextual Learning and/or Field Exp perience Supervisor(s):

 Mailing address:

-Email:
+Phone: Email:

-I none.
-Linuii.

-Anticipated Timing of Candidate's En dorsement and Approval Interviews:
+Anticipated Timing of Candidate's En ndorsement and Approval Interviews:

 Endorsement:

 Approval:

-Section for Candidates Attending of a Non-ELCA Seminary
+Section for Candidates Attending a Non-ELCA Seminary

 ELCA seminary of affiliation

 ELCA Faculty Advisor Email

-heran Learning and Formation requirements.
+Outline below your plan for fulfilling Lu utheran Learning and Formation requirements.

 Date form completed:

-APPENDIX E: Pre-Endorsement Checklist for Candidates at Non-ELCA Seminaries
+Appendix E: Pre-Endorsement Checklist for Candidates at Non-ELCA Seminaries

-Candidate's Name:] L
+Candidate's Name: L

-First Name Last Name Mi ddle Name Leader Key
+Candidate's Name: First Name Last Name Middle e Name Leader Key

-Address: City: State: ZIP:
+Address: (City: State: ZIP:

 Phone: Email:

 Seminary of attendance:

 ELCA Seminary of affiliation:

 Degree received from:

 ACADEMIC PLAN:

-1. When are your plans for compl eting your seminary degree requirements?
-V When do you ex pect to
+1. When are your plans for completing y our seminary de egree requirement s?
+When do y ou expect to g raduate?

-graduate?

-2. How are you progressing with y requirement? our plans and timeline for o completing the L utheran learning g and formation
+2. How are you progressing with your pl ans and timeline e for completing th ne Lutheran le arning and for mation requirement?

-2 How has your identity as a Lyth aran Christian kaan atuu at hand or challance ad ag vou baya a atudied et e non

-3. How has your identity as a Luth ELCA seminary?
-In what ways ha nend of challeng ta as you have s studicu at a non-
+3. How has your identity as a Lutheran C seminary?
+In what ways has it been a bl rengthend or chall lenged as you have studied a nt a non-ELCA